nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 __________
 ### Listing all tasks
-Tiger can help you list all tasks.
+Tiger can help list tasks.
 (After all, that's the whole point of a Todo app right?)
 The usage is `list`.

 Example: `list` - lists all tasks.